-- Filling-up a housing application.
+- Fill out a housing application.

 PSYCHOSOCIAL SERVICES OFFERED

-A personalized intervention plan that aim:
+A personalized intervention plan that aims:

-- Laundry room: washing machine and dryer
+- Laundry room: washing machine and dryer.

-- Hot meal in take-out at night
+- Hot meal in take-out at night.

-- Life Skills Program
+- Life Skills Program.

-- By phone at (514) 879-3310 #205
+- By telephone at (514) 879-3310 #205

 - By email at email@example.com